Sustainability. Behind the Blue Sticker

 United Nations Sustainable Development Goals

-The Sustainable Development Goals are the blueprint to achieve a better and more sustainable future for all.
+The Sustainable Development Goals are the blueprint to achieving better sustainability and biodiversity in the global farming industry.
 At Chiquita, we’ve adopted these 17 interconnected goals.

 It is part of our relationship with the communities that we are so deeply linked to.
 We work with communities in 12 municipalities across four countries to help create sustainable growth